-- 1. On the KP-812, scroll to RVON Conn., then tap the encoder knob.
+- 1. Using the encoder knob on the KP -812, scroll to RVON Conn. - 2.
+Tap the encoder knob to select RVON Conn.

 The currently selected connection offer appears in the CWW window.
-If you have not previously selected the connection, you will see "none". - 2.
-Scroll to the connection offer to which you want to connect, then tap the encoder knob.
-The connection offer begins to flash indicating that it has been selected. - 3.
-Press and hold the encoder knob to exit the menu.
-The keypanel will now connect to the selected port
+If you have not previously selected the connection, you will see "none".

+- 3. Turn the encoder knob to scroll to the connection offer to which you want to connect. - 4.
+Tap the encoder knob to select the connection.

+The connection offer begins to flash indicating that it has been selected.

+5. Press and hold the encoder knob to exit the menu.

+The keypanel will now connect to the select port.